Right to clothing: Recognition

 The lack of discussion about the right to clothing has led to uncertainty as to the ambit of the right and how much clothing is required.
 Matthew Craven notes that a minimum level of clothing is what is required to be provided; it is of "paramount importance not least because at minimum levels it represents a question of survival."
 This requirement of a "minimum" or "adequate" standard is mirrored in reports from the UN Committee on the Rights of the Child (CRC) and a report from the Consortium For Street Children, as well as a number of General Comments from the Committee on Economic, Social and Cultural Rights (CESCR) as regards the elderly, disabled, and workers.
 There is, however, no indication as to what such a "minimum" or "adequate" standard entails: indeed, only rarely has the CESCR questioned a party state of the ICESCR on its performance with respect to the right to clothing.

 There has been limited academic commentary on the ambit of the right to clothing with regards to refugees.
 James Hathaway has argued that refugees should have access to clothing that suitable for the climate and is sufficient for any work or other roles they may wish to undertake.
 Furthermore, they should not be compelled to wear any sort of clothing that would lead to social stigma or discrimination as foreigners.
 On the other hand, however, should refugees choose to wear clothing that is representative of their culture, country of origin or society, they are protected under Article 27 of the International Covenant on Civil and Political Rights to do so.
 The Committee on Economic, Social and Cultural Rights has tended towards applying context-specific interpretations on what is an adequate standard of clothing; so far, the right in its general sense has not yet been considered in a general comment.

 The right to clothing has been recognised domestically for millennia – at least partially – but has received very little recognition on the international scene.
 It is not clear why there is a lack of recognition; one author has suggested that the lack of elaboration is due to the variations in cultural needs and wants.
-However, this explanation has been regarded as "not plausible": Dr James notes that "[c]ultural, environmental and economic variations in 'needs and wants' are surely as marked with regard to housing, health as they are in relation to clothing, but this has not prevented detailed elaboration of those rights in international law."
+However, this explanation has been regarded as "not plausible": Dr James notes that "Cultural, environmental and economic variations in 'needs and wants' are surely as marked with regard to housing, health as they are in relation to clothing, but this has not prevented detailed elaboration of those rights in international law."
 Matthew Craven concluded in 1995 that:

 However, Dr James has remarked: "...none of us can be complacent that we will not find ourselves [...] in need of adequate clothing.
 The right is of great practical importance.
 It is an essential subsistence right, not an embellishment or a legal absurdity".
 He also called for further discussion and academic commentary, arguing: